-The 7th International Airborne Wind Energy Conference will be held on 5-6 October 2017 at the Albert-Ludwigs University Freiburg, Germany.
+The 7th International Airborne Wind Energy Conference was held on 5-6 October 2017 at the Albert-Ludwigs University Freiburg, Germany.

 The AWESCO project funds 14 PhD researchers at different places in in Europe to work on "Airborne Wind Energy System Modelling, Control and Optimisation”.
 It is coordinated by TU Delft, runs from 2015-2018, and has a total budget of €3.4 million that is provided by the European Union within Horizon 2020 and by the Swiss Federal Government.

 The Sustainability Center Freiburg is a cooperation between the University of Freiburg and Freiburg's five Fraunhofer institutes.
 Together with small companies and large ones such as Daimler AG and Robert Bosch GmbH, the Sustainability Center conducts research and develops sustainable technologies and solutions.
 Through cooperation with partners from society, such as the city of Freiburg, results from the scientific community are brought directly into real life.